-The above-named defendants, having been found to be eligible for services under the Criminal Justice Act (CJA), 18 U.S.C. § 3006A, have submitted an ex parte application for the approval of CJA funds to purchase computer [hardware and/or software3], litigation support products and/or obtain litigation support services, personnel or experts as authorized by subsection (e) of the CJA [18 U.S.C. § 3006A(e)].
+The above-named defendants, having been found to be eligible for services under the Criminal Justice Act (CJA), 18 U.S.C. § 3006A, have submitted an ex parte application for the approval of CJA funds to purchase computer [hardware and/or software], litigation support products and/or obtain litigation support services, personnel or experts as authorized by subsection (e) of the CJA [18 U.S.C. § 3006A(e)].

-1 In most cases, counsel for one defendant is likely to make application on behalf of all co-defendants.
+&lt;sup>1 In most cases, counsel for one defendant is likely to make application on behalf of all co-defendants.
 Courts should encourage cooperation among defendants in multi-defendant cases and urge them to agree on needs before application is made.

-2 Guide to Judiciary Policy, Volume 7A, § 310.30 anticipates an ex parte application for "services other than counsel" and instructs that applications "must be heard in camera" and are not to be revealed without the consent of the defendant.
+&lt;sup>2 Guide to Judiciary Policy, Volume 7A, § 310.30 anticipates an ex parte application for "services other than counsel" and instructs that applications "must be heard in camera" and are not to be revealed without the consent of the defendant.

-The Court finds, after inquiry and counsel's consultation with the Defender Services Office of the Administrative Office of the United States Courts (AO),4 that the item(s) and service(s) listed below is [are] necessary for an adequate defense and constitute unusual or extraordinary expenses.5 in the amounts listed for each item and a total expenditure not to exceed [the sum of all items approved6].
+The Court finds, after inquiry and counsel's consultation with the Defender Services Office of the Administrative Office of the United States Courts (AO), that the item(s) and service(s) listed below is [are] necessary for an adequate defense and constitute unusual or extraordinary expenses.